-Our early years setting follows the curriculum as outlined in the latest version of the EYFS statutory framework that applies from September 2021.
+Our early years setting follows the curriculum as outlined in the latest version of the EYFS statutory framework for group and school based providers that applies from January 2024.

 The EYFS framework includes 7 areas of learning and development.
 The 3 areas known as the prime areas are seen as particularly important for igniting curiosity and enthusiasm for learning, and for building children's capacity to learn, form relationships and thrive.